magnusrand/HCIGestureApp/README.md

 - A pre-study survey:
 	- Here the participants will be asked questions to figure out their knowledge with smartphones and other related elements to the study
 - An experimantal study:
 	- Here the user will conduct the test unsing the application in this repository.
-See <Insert title here> for detail on the steps.
+See "Elaboration of the applications part in the study" for detail on the steps.
 	- This study will measure the participants stress level and typing accuracy for a 2D interaction and a 3D gesture interaction
 - A post-survy:
 	- In this survey, the participant will be asked about their experience they had during the study.
 They will also be asked to self relfect on their stress level, and argue for which interaction method they prefere